 It’s clear how HTTPS helps secure not just your website but also people who are visiting your website.
 But, we would like to warn our readers that having an HTTPS certificate alone does not guarantee that your website is secure from hackers.

-To protect your website from hackers, you need to install a security plugin and we strongly recommend using a MalCare Security Plugin.
+To protect your website from hackers, you can take a few more security measures like following this guide – Secure Your WordPress Site With wp-config.php. and more importantly, installing a security plugin.
+We strongly recommend using a MalCare Security Plugin.

 Besides using a plugin, you can take a few more security measures to protect your website from hackers.
 To help you take those security measures, we wrote a WordPress Security Guide.